-The diameter for the quarter eagle during this time period was altered on many occasions.
-For the 1808 Quarter Eagle, the diameter was 20 mm.
-After a gap in production, the denomination carried a diameter of 18.5 mm from 1821 to 1827.
-Finally, after the adoption of new minting technology, the diameter was adjusted to 18.2 mm from 1828 to 1834.
+The diameter of the quarter eagle during this time period underwent several changes.
+The initial diameter for the series measured 20 mm in 1808.
+Following a gap in production, the diameter was reduced to 18.5 mm for coins dated 1821 to 1827.
+Finally, after the adoption of new minting technology, the diameter was reduced further to 18.2 mm for coins dated 1829 to 1834.

 Regardless of diameter, all subtypes weigh 4.37 grams (67.44 grains) and have a reeded edge.